michaelmalick/phd-thesis/2_introduction/intro.md

 ## Bottom-up forcing hypotheses

+The effects of environmental change, including abiotic (e.g., temperature, climate) and biotic (e.g., prey availability, competition, and predation) processes are largely hypothesized to influence survival of pre-recruit life stages of marine and anadromous fish population [@Hare2014].
+For example, the critical-period hypothesis, first introduced by @Hjort1914, proposes that year-class success of marine fish populations is largely determined by prey availability when fish larvae start exogenous feeding, i.e., mortality during this critical life stage due to poor feeding conditions may disproportionately affect overall year-class success.
+For anadromous Pacific salmon, the first year of ocean residency if often considered a critical period where mortality is frequently observed to be size selective, indicating that processes regulating food resource availability during this period likely have a strong impact on individual salmon stock productivities [@Perry1996a; @Armstrong2005a;
+@Parker1968a; @Peterman1985a; @Beamish2001a; @Wertheimer2007a].

-A prevailing bottom-up forcing hypothesis in marine ecosystems posits that vertical transport processes modulates surface primary production.
-In particular, processes controlling water column stratification and the movement of deep nutrient rich water to the surface are frequently cited as key elements driving phytoplankton dynamics.
-For example, in coastal upwelling areas, winds drive surface waters offshore through Ekman dynamics, causing deep nutrient rich water to upwell into the photic zone, providing the necessary nutrients for primary production.
-In turn, this primary production provides grazing opportunities for zooplankton, and thus provides a pathway between vertical ocean transport and salmon productivity.
+A prevalent bottom-up forcing pathway in marine ecosystems posits that vertical transport processes mediate the effects of climate variability on phytoplankton dynamics in coastal ecosystems and subsequently, food resource availability for higher-trophic-level species [@DiLorenzo2013b; @Rykaczewski2008a; @Ware1991a].
+In particular, climate processes controlling water column stability and the near surface nutrient supply are frequently cited as key elements driving phytoplankton dynamics in coastal ecosystems [@Henson2007a; @Gargett1997a].
+For example, in coastal upwelling areas, winds drive surface waters offshore through Ekman dynamics, causing deep nutrient rich water to upwell into the euphotic zone, providing the necessary nutrients for primary production [@Huyer1983].
+In turn, this primary production is thought to provide grazing opportunities for zooplankton, which are a critical food resource for juvenile Pacific salmon.

+Over the past two decades, considerable evidence has indicated strong connections between climate variability, vertical ocean transport processes, and phytoplankton dynamics [@Chenillat2012; @Polovina1995a; @Henson2007a;
+@Henson2007b; @Stabeno2004a; @Weingartner2002a].
+However, relationships between
-For Pacific salmon, testing this vertical transport hypothesis has mainly focused on the relationships between average upwelling intensity and productivity of individual salmon stocks with mixed results.
-A key assumption of this previous work on the links between vertical transport and productivity of higher-trophic-level species is that there is a strong relationship between phytoplankton dynamics and salmon productivity, however, this assumption is largely untested.
-In chapter 1, I explore this vertical transport hypothesis by asking whether the phenology or intensity of the spring phytoplankton bloom can explain variability in salmon productivity.
-In particular, I use hierarchical models to estimate the effects of spring bloom initiation date and phytoplankton biomass on productivity of 27 pink salmon populations.
-I find strong evidence for effects of the spring bloom on pink salmon productivity with the phenology of bloom consistently being a better predictor of salmon productivity than phytoplankton biomass.
+lower-trophic-level process, such as phytoplankton dynamics in coastal ecosystems, and productivity of Pacific salmon populations largely remains an untested assumption.
+In chapter 1, I investigate this assumption of the vertical transport hypothesis by asking whether the phenology or intensity of the spring phytoplankton bloom can explain variability in salmon productivity.
+In particular, I use satellite derived chl-a estimates to examine the effects of spring bloom initiation date and phytoplankton biomass on productivity of 27 pink salmon populations.
+Results from this chapter indicate that spring bloom dynamics can have a strong effect on salmon productivity with the phenology of the bloom consistently being a better predictor of salmon productivity than phytoplankton biomass.
+Thus, chapter 1 provides some evidence that vertical transport processes that influence phytoplankton phenology can strongly influence productivity of Pacific salmon populations.

 Recently, an alternative bottom-up forcing hypothesis has emerged that suggests that horizontal ocean transport may be as equally important as vertical